-Coolidge Corner, one of Brookline’s two major commercial hubs (the other being Brookline Village), has been attracting shoppers for more than 150 years.
-Its many restaurants, Jewish delis, coffee shops, one-of-a-kind boutiques, and historical sites attract visitors from all over Boston and beyond.
+Coolidge Corner, one of Brookline’s two major commercial hubs (Brookline Village is the other), has been attracting shoppers and diners for more than 150 years.
+Its many restaurants, Jewish delis, coffee shops, one-of-a-kind boutiques, and historical sites draw visitors from Boston and beyond.

-BU Today has compiled a list of some of the best places to investigate, nosh, and shop when you visit Coolidge Corner.
+BU Today has compiled a list of some of the best places to explore when you’re in Coolidge Corner.

 JFK National Historic Site